kevalpatel2106/Open-Weather-API-Wrapper/README.md

 [ ![Download](https://api.bintray.com/packages/kevalpatel2106/maven/Open-Weather-API-Wrapper/images/download.svg) ](https://bintray.com/kevalpatel2106/maven/Open-Weather-API-Wrapper/_latestVersion)

 Open Weather API Wrapper is an Android wrapper for the APIs of https://openweathermap.org.
-This library handles all the netweork operations and parameter validations on behalf of the developer.
+This library handles all the network operations and parameter validations on behalf of the developer.

 ##Dependency:
 - Add below lines to `app/build.gradle` file of your project.